Semptic/effect-from-scratch/README.md

 # effect-from-scratch

-Try to implement a base version of zio on my own (just a playground)
+This is my take to understand how zio works.
+Try to implement a base version of zio on my own.